cheshireoctopus/cheshireoctopus.github.io/public/blog/mailchimp_plug_gibbon_plus_rails_create_a_basic_sign_up_form/post.md

 ![mailchip logo](public/blog/mailchimp_plug_gibbon_plus_rails_create_a_basic_sign_up_form/img/logo.png)

 You’ve made it to the big time when you want to start a mailing list.
 There are many ESP’s (email service providers) out there, each with respective strengths and weaknesses.
-I’d recommend checking into [MailChimp](https://mailchimp.com/) as they provide an “entrepreneur’s plan” that allows you to send 12,000 emails a month to 2,000 subscribers – __for free, for life.-- And because I have no experience with any other ESP…
+I’d recommend checking into [MailChimp](https://mailchimp.com/) as they provide an “entrepreneur’s plan” that allows you to send 12,000 emails a month to 2,000 subscribers – __for free, for life.__ And because I have no experience with any other ESP…

 This tutorial will cover MailChimp’s integration with Rails using the [Gibbon](https://github.com/amro/gibbon) gem.
 We will be building a simple Rails application that will display a form to collects users’ email addresses and add them to a MailChimp email list.